My pedometer asks me to put in my stride length, how do I

 for all 5 weeks.
 Prize choices include a water

-bottle, gym towel, or sandwich container, or keep
+bottle, gym towel, or sandwich container.

 Is there a fitness specialist that I could talk to about physical activity?